 The Prevent Duty - Safeguarding from radicalisation

-From July 2015, the Counter Terrorism and Security Act 2015 placed a duty on specific authorities including local authorities, police, education and health to have ‘due regard to the need to prevent people from being drawn into terrorism' and to address this with a proportionate response.
+From July 2015, the Counter Terrorism and Security Act (2015) placed a statutory duty on specific authorities including: local authorities, police, education and health to have 'due regard to the need to prevent people from being drawn into terrorism' and to address this with a proportionate response.

 It has three key objectives:

 - To respond to the ideological challenge of terrorism and the threat we face from those who promote it

 - Prevent people from being drawn into terrorism and ensure they are given appropriate advice and support

 - Work with sectors and institutions where there are risks of radicalisation that we need to address